llorracc/SCE/growth.md

 	- tensorflow
     - it would not be hard to identify these
 	  - there is a wealth of such tutorials at SciPy etc

+If we can think of topics where it is very unlikely that someone might want to take both of them, we could even schedule multiple tutorials at the same time.

 ## The tutorials could have a more substantial fee than \$25

 - PhD students maybe pay half price (or free)